-This course explores the scientific background supporting the literature studied in CMLT 2301, World Literature and the Environment.
+This course explores the scientific background supporting the literature studied in CMLT 2301, World Literature and the Environment, and CMLT 2350, Science Fiction.
 Two themes are emphasized: 1) ecological and physical approaches to studying the environment; and 2) the organismal biology, genetics, and molecular biology of crop plants as related to global agriculture and genetically modified organisms.
 This course is organized around a mixture of lectures and discussion.
-Diverse hands-on/laboratory experiences will be included.
-Mandatory half-day field trips will be scheduled for three Saturdays during the term.
-This course is intended for students who major in a non-science discipline.
-No student who has fulfilled or is currently enrolled in a course fulfilling the Using Scientific Methods requirement of the Common Curriculum may register for BIOL 2305.

-Corequisite: CMLT 2301.
+Hands-on/laboratory experiences are incorporated.
+Prerequisite or Corequisite: CMLT 2301 or 2350.